-UChicago's merit scholarships are among the oldest in the country and are awarded to applicants on the basis of outstanding academic and extracurricular achievement, demonstrated leadership, and community commitment.
-Exemplary students are selected during the admissions process to receive merit scholarships that are guaranteed for four years of study.
-Merit awards are determined by a merit scholarship committee without consideration of financial need.
+UChicago's merit scholarships are among the oldest in the country and are given to applicants on the basis of outstanding academic and extracurricular achievement, demonstrated leadership, and community commitment.
+Exemplary students are selected during the admissions process to receive merit scholarships that are guaranteed for four years of study (as long as good academic standing is maintained).
+Merit scholarships are determined by a merit scholarship committee without consideration of financial need.

-If you have further questions concerning merit scholarships, please contact your Regional Admissions Officer.
+If you have further questions concerning merit scholarships, please contact your Regional Admissions Counselor.

 You are encouraged to apply for scholarships from agencies outside of the University.
 One popular scholarship search resource is Fastweb.
-If you receive a scholarship from an outside agency, you must report it to the Office of College Aid as soon as you are notified of the award.
-These non-University scholarships can help reduce your family’s out of pocket expenses paid to the University.
+If you receive a scholarship from an outside agency, you must report it to the Office of College Aid as soon as you are notified of the scholarship.
+These non-University scholarships can help reduce your family’s out-of-pocket expenses paid to the University.

-Many institutions reduce the amount of their institutional financial aid by the full amount of any outside scholarship that is received.
-At UChicago, students benefit from 50% of their outside scholarship funds, meaning their institutional aid will only be reduced by half of the amount of the outside scholarship.
-Institutional aid may be reduced further if the sum of all gift aid and outside scholarship funds exceeds the total yearly cost of attendance.
+UChicago students benefit from 100% of their outside scholarship funds, meaning their institutional aid will not be reduced to accommodate the outside scholarship.
+Any outside scholarship funds earned will go toward reducing the family's out-of-pocket cost.
+Institutional aid may be reduced if the sum of all gift aid and outside scholarship funds exceeds the total yearly cost of attendance.

 All third-party scholarship checks should be mailed to: